+3.7.4 Application Rate

-3.1 Test Sections:
+Test Sections

-Prior to full application, the Contractor must place a series of test sections (minimum one square yard) at application rates as judged necessary by the manufacturer to establish the appropriate project rejuvenation product application rates for the specific product.
+Prior to full application, the Contractor must place a series of test sections (minimum one square yard (0.8 sq m)) at application rates as judged necessary by the manufacturer to establish the appropriate project rejuvenation product application rates for the specific product.
 As a minimum, a test section is required for each different HMA mix design identified in the project.
-Additional test sections may be required due to highly variable traffic areas, e.g., taxiway pavement wheel paths versus taxiway edge areas or specific areas identified by the Engineer.
-The Contractor must select test sections to obtain pavement cores or saw cut 'slabs' (equivalent surface area samples) in accordance with 6.3.
-The pavement cores or equivalent surface area samples must be taken 48 hours after application of the rejuvenation test sections and tested in accordance with Table 1 or 2, Item #1 and Item #2a, paragraph 2.1 for the purpose of determining a recommendation for the rejuvenation product application rates.
+Additional test sections may be required due to highly variable traffic areas, for example, taxiway pavement wheel paths versus taxiway edge areas or specific areas identified by the Engineer.
+The Contractor must select test sections to obtain pavement cores or saw cut

+"slabs" (equivalent surface area samples) in accordance with paragraph 3.7.7 "Field Sampling Procedures".
+The pavement cores or equivalent surface area samples must be taken 48 hours after application of the rejuvenation test sections and tested in accordance with Table 1 or 2, Item 1 and Item 2a, paragraph 3.7.3 for the purpose of determining a recommendation for the rejuvenation product application rates.
 The Contractor is responsible for all sampling and testing associated with the test sections.